 San Antonio was a fantastic host city and lived up to our expectations as a great location for RubyConf.
 The hotel was an excellent venue both in terms of session space and food.
 The vibe around the conference was enthusiastic and our program was well received.

 As the program chair for RubyConf, I had a significant hand in shaping the content of the conference.
 I am very proud of what we put on stage and how it all came together.
 As with previous conferences we had Confreaks record all the sessions, they are all online here.
 Hats off to Confreaks for getting all our sessions online within a week of the conference being over!
 There is one exception, Gary Bernhardt’s Ideology, which he’ll release separately.
 Though there are too many excellent talks to highlight, I would suggest you catch our keynote sessions.
 Another thing to note, we’re having closed captioning added to our videos for the hearing impaired.
 This will take another week or two to complete.
-Both links to the videos and speaker slides will be added to the program page in the coming weeks.

 Our program was a team effort and I’m very pleased with our improved process.
 For the past two years we’ve had a formal program committee.
 Each committee member has at least one themed track that they control.
 It is theirs to shape as they see fit.
 An important piece of forming the program committee is to pick members that know the community and will bring a positive voice to the conference.
 We’re not interested in maintaining group think.
 Our community is diverse with many different view points.
 I see value in having these view points expressed.
 What better way than to have a rotating program committee that can see things beyond the immediate vantage of Ruby Central’s directors.